 Real or Fake?

-It’s time to address the elephant in the room: is lucha libre wrestling real or fake?
-I’ll say it’s a bit of both.
+I suppose it is time to address the elephant in the room: is lucha libre wrestling real or fake?
+In my opinion, it’s a bit of both.

 The comedy (for adults) and drama (for kids) of lucha libre comes from the exaggerated posturing and facial expressions.
 A wrestler escapes from a split-second headlock and raises his arms in triumph as if he just cured cancer.
 A wrestler gets flipped onto the mat in the first moments of Round One and lays on his back for as long as possible, earning the audience’s sympathy.
 A wrestler climbs the stairs of the entrance ramp and dives into his opponent below, arms outstretched, Christ-like…and always makes contact.
 Why doesn’t his opponent simply move out of the way?